 - 03Batch APIs cut input cost by 50% across OpenAI, Anthropic, and Google.Every major provider ships a batch tier at 50% input discount with a 24-hour SLA.
 Most teams forget to use it.
 For non-interactive workflows — embedding refresh, content rewrites, classification jobs — batch is the default, not an optimisation.

-- 04Open-weight pricing is converging toward $0.20-0.80/1M output via Together, Fireworks, Anyscale, and Groq.Llama 4 405B, Qwen 3 235B, and DeepSeek V4 hosted offerings now sit in a tight $0.20-0.80/1M output band across major inference providers.
+- 04Open-weight pricing is converging toward $0.20-0.80/1M output via Together, Fireworks, Anyscale, and Groq.Llama 4 405B, Qwen 3 235B, and DeepSeek V4-Flash hosted offerings now sit in a tight $0.20-0.80/1M output band across major inference providers.
 The competitive dynamic is no longer model selection at this tier — it is provider selection on latency, throughput, and uptime.

 - 05$/token is the wrong unit; cost-per-successful-task is the right one.Pass-rate, retry-rate, and output amplification reshape the apparent ranking.
 A model that is 6× cheaper per token but needs 3× as many retries to hit the same correctness bar is more expensive in production.
 The §06 worked examples translate the rate table into the metric procurement actually cares about.